-147) This is the law despite the fact that there is no urgent need to pray for dew, seeing that Hashem grants it on an uninterrupted basis.
+85) This is the law despite the fact that there is no urgent need to pray for dew, seeing that Hashem grants it on an uninterrupted basis.
 Nevertheless, it is fitting to praise Hashem for the dew just as we do for the rain, for both are forms of sustaining life and providing produce.
 In fact, Chazal often refer to dew as "the dew of resurrection."
 (Unlike rain and dew, the wind is not considered life-giving to the same extent, despite the fact that it is critical for the functioning of nature.)
 The practice of praying for dew throughout the summer months was instituted so that if during the winter season one forgot to request rain and wind, he would at least have requested dew as he was accustomed to doing throughout the summer.
-In other words, morid hatal serves as a backup request if one forgot mashiv haru'ach, and there is no need to repeat the prayer.
+In other words, morid hatal serves as a backup request if one forgot mashiv haruach, and there is no need to repeat the prayer.

-before veyaseim, recite from Ribono until hatzaddik; while they sing before lecha, recite from Ve'im until Elisha; and while they sing before shalom, recite from Ukesheim until letovah.
+Recite the Ribono shel olam prayer only while the Kohanim are singing, but not when they pronounce the actual words.
+At that point, you must remain silent and listen carefully.
+The prayer is split into three parts: While the kohanim sing before veyaseim, recite from Ribono until hatzaddik; while they sing before lecha, recite from Ve'im until Elisha; and while they sing before shalom, recite from Ukesheim until letovah.
 Then, as they pronounce shalom, recite the three final words vesishmereini, etc. Once the kohanim conclude shalom, say amein followed by Adir bamarom, while still covered by the tallis.

-Conclude the tefillah with Ein K'elokeinu, Aleinu, Tehillim, the sheish zechiros, with the appropriate Kaddeishim in hetween.
+Conclude the tefillah with Ein K'elokeinu, Aleinu, Tehillim, the Sheish Zechiros, with the appropriate Kaddeishim in between.